Priv.- Doz.- Dr. med. Thomas Ach, MSc, FEBO

 2011 Fellow of the European Board of Ophthalmology (FEBO), German Board approval: Ophthalmology

-2017 Habilitation (University of Würzburg, Germany): The human retinal pigment epithelium – aging effects versus changes in age-related macular degeneration.
+2017 Habilitation (University of Würzburg, Germany): The human retinal pigment epithelium – aging effects versus changes in age-related

 2021 Radiation safety specialist.